redkubes/workshops/README.md

 ## About the workshop

-The workshop aims to demonstrate different use cases and features of [Otomi](https://github.com/redkubes/otomi-core) though hands-on labs.
+The workshop aims to demonstrate different use cases and features of [Otomi](https://github.com/redkubes/otomi-core) through hands-on labs.

 ## For who is the workshop?